mariamkg00/meds-freshcair-capstone/README.md

   * historic_ghg_emissions_og_ng_adjusted.csv

 `prep_data_field_vintage.R`
-This script organizes oil production data to the field-vintage level.
+Processes and analyzes oil production data to examine decline parameters at the field-vintage level, where "vintage" refers to groups of wells started within specific time periods.
+It calculates average production rates and decline rates for wells, identifies peak production times, and aggregates this data by field and vintage, aiming to understand how production rates change over time and to support analysis on the longevity and productivity of oil fields.
 - Inputs:
   * well_prod_m_processed.csv (from `clean_doc_prod.R`)
 well_start_prod_api10_revised.csv (from `init_yr_prod.R`)